-If loggingOn=fmi2True and nCategories > 0, then only debug messages according to the categories argument shall be printed via the logger function.
+If loggingOn = fmi2True and nCategories = 0, then all debug messages shall be output.
+If loggingOn=fmi2True and nCategories > 0, then only debug messages according to the categories argument shall be output.
 Vector categories has nCategories elements.
-The allowed values of “category” are defined by the modeling environment that generated the FMU.
-Depending on the generating modeling environment, none, some or all allowed values for “categories” for this FMU are defined in the modelDescription.xml file via element “fmiModelDescription.LogCategories”, see section 2.2.4.
+The allowed values of categories are defined by the modeling environment that generated the FMU.
+Depending on the generating modeling environment, none, some or all allowed values for categories for this FMU are defined in the modelDescription.xml file via element “fmiModelDescription.LogCategories”, see section 2.2.4.

 Initialization, Termination, and Resetting an FMU